LegendaryLinux/DiscordBotTemplate/README.md

 application.
 2. Click the "Bot" button on the sidebar.
 3. Click the "Add Bot" button and confirm the dialog.
-4. Note the `Token`.
+4. Note your bot's `Token`.
+5. Click the "OAuth2" button on the sidebar and note your `Client ID`.
-5. Access the [Permissions Calculator](https://discordapi.com/permissions.html) and determine what permissions your bot will need, then copy the URL at the bottom of the page.
+6. Access the [Permissions Calculator](https://discordapi.com/permissions.html) and determine what permissions your bot will need, then copy the URL at the bottom of the page.
+You will also need to enter your bot's Client ID here.
-6. Navigate to the link in your URL, and grant the bot access to your server.
+7. Navigate to the link in your URL, and grant the bot access to your server.

 ### Run the Bot
 1. Run the following commands in a terminal